 From the Head Teacher

-Dear Parents and Guardians,
+Dear parents and guardians,

 Ms. Kim Arganda

-Lower School Head Teacher
+BISB Lower School Head Teacher

-Drop Off: To foster independence, Lower School students are encouraged to walk on their own from the Drop off area to Bridgers Hall.
+Drop Off: To foster independence, Lower School students are encouraged to walk on their own from the Drop-off area to Bridgers Hall.
 Please continue to remind your child to use the walkway found at the right side of Griffiths if they are not going to be dropped off near the Bridgers walkway.